jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Compromised client computers can be used to launch other attacks
   - Productivity software and browsers are constant targets
   - Even patched client computers are at risk due to phishing and social engineering vectors
-  - Mitigation: run a full suite of security software, including anti-virus/malware, anti-spyware, and host-based firewall
+  - Mitigation: run a full suite of security software, including EDR/XDR, anti-virus/malware, and host-based firewall
+  - **Mobile Device Management (MDM)**: software and processes to manage, monitor, and secure mobile devices
+  - **Mobile Device Deployment Policies**: understand BYOD, CYOD, COPE, and COBO

 - 3.5.2 Server-based systems
+  - **Type 1 hypervisor**: essentially replaces the host operating system, loading directly onto the hardware
+  - **Type 2 hypervisor**: is installed as a standard application on a conventional OS
+  - **VM Escape**: occurs when an attacker exploits a vulnerability in the hypervisor to “break out” of their isolated VM and gain unauthorized access to the underlying host system
+  - **VM sprawl**: the uncontrolled proliferation of virtual machines (VMs) that results in inefficient resource use, management complexity, and security risks
   - **Data Flow Control**: movement of data between processes, between devices, across a network, or over a communications channel
+  - **Virtual Desktop Infrastructure (VDI)**: a technology that hosts and manages desktop operating systems (like Windows or Linux) and applications on a centralized server
+  - **System hardening**: a collection of tools, techniques, and best practices used to reduce security vulnerabilities across an entire technology environment
   - Management of data flow seeks to minimize latency/delays, keep traffic confidential (i.e. using encryption), not overload traffic (i.e. load balancer), and can be provided by network devices/applications and services
   - While attackers may initially target client computers, servers are often the goal
   - **Mitigation**: regular patching, deploying hardened server OS images for builds, and use host-based firewalls

 - 3.5.3 Database systems
   - Databases often store a company's most sensitive data (e.g. proprietary, CC info, PHI, and PII)
+  - **Table**: (AKA relation) the basic structure used to store data in a relational database
+  - **Row**: (AKA tuple or record) represents a single, complete, and implicitly structured data item in a table
+  - **Column**: (AKA an attribute or field) represents a specific property or characteristic of the entity defined by the table
   - **Cardinality**: refers to the number of rows in a table
+  - **Candidate Key**: an attribute, or a minimal set of attributes, that can uniquely identify every row in a table
+  - **Primary Key**: the candidate key chosen by that the database designer to be the principal unique identifier for the table
+  - **Foreign Key**: an attribute or a set of attributes in one table (the referencing or ‘child’ table) that refers to the primary key of another table (the referenced or ‘parent’ table)
+  - **Referencial integrity**: ensures that values in the foreign key column of the child table must already exist in the primary key column of the parent table
   - **Degree**: refers to the number of columns in a table
-  - Database general ACID properties (Atomicity, Consistency, Isolation and Durability):
+  - **ACID model**: set of properties that guarantee the validity of database transactions:
-    - Atomicity: transactions are all-or-nothing; a transaction must be an atomic unit of work, i.e., all of its data modifications are performed, or none are performed
+    - **Atomicity**: transactions are all-or-nothing; a transaction must be an atomic unit of work, i.e., all of its data modifications are performed, or none are performed
-    - Consistency: transactions must leave the database in a consistent state
+    - **Consistency**: transactions must leave the database in a consistent state
-    - Isolation: transactions are processed independently
+    - **Isolation**: transactions are processed independently
-    - Durability: once a transaction is committed, it is permanently recorded
+    - **Durability**: once a transaction is committed, it is permanently recorded
   - Attackers may use inference or aggregation to obtain confidential information
   - **Aggregation attack**: based on math; process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
   - **Inference attack**: based on human deduction; involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms